Hyundai Veloster Reliability by YearBest & worst years, problems & recalls — NHTSA data

 - Reliability signal

-Hyundai Veloster: Which Years to Avoid & Which to Buy
+Hyundai Veloster: which years to avoid & which to buy

 Based on total NHTSA owner complaints per model year.
-Higher complaint counts indicate a riskier year to buy used β lower counts suggest a cleaner reliability record.
+Higher complaint counts indicate a riskier year to buy used — lower counts suggest a cleaner reliability record.

 These years have the most owner complaints.
 Inspect carefully and always run a VIN check.

-These years have the fewest owner complaints on record β lower risk starting points.
+These years have the fewest owner complaints on record — lower risk starting points.

 New Car Assessment ProgramNCAP crash tests measure how well a vehicle protects occupants in controlled frontal crash, side crash, and rollover scenarios.
 Stars are awarded per category (5 = safest).
 These laboratory results are independent of owner complaints and are performed by NHTSA engineers on new production vehicles.

-- Request service records for engine repairs or replacements
+- Request service records for the most-reported complaint components

-- Have a mechanic inspect the engine and electrical system before purchase
+- Have a certified mechanic inspect the vehicle before purchase

 18 recalls foundSafety recalls are mandatory repair campaigns ordered by NHTSA when a vehicle defect poses an unreasonable risk to safety.
 Manufacturers are required to fix recalled vehicles free of charge.
 Always verify open recalls before buying a used car.